- Allows the producers of the show to broaden the appeal of the show by giving more viewers protagonists they can identify with.

 - Rajesh "Raj" Koothrappali of The Big Bang Theory was born and raised in New Delhi, a reference to his actor, Kunal Nayyar, having spent most of his life growing up in the city.

-- Averted in Grey's Anatomy, in which almost half the regular cast is non-Caucasian.
+- Averted in Grey's Anatomy, in which almost half the regular cast is non-white.
 The production team is, however, very aware and tellingly proud of the fact.

 - The GA staff used racial-blind casting, when you start auditions without picking the ethnic background of the characters.